 The Authority is required under State law to annually appoint a firm of independent certified public accountants to audit the financial statements of the Authority.
-The Authority appointed McGladrey & Pullen, LLP to act as its auditors for the Fiscal Years ended June 30, 2006 through June 30, 2012.
-The audited general purpose financial statements for the Fiscal Year ended June 30, 2011 are appended hereto as Appendix A. These financial statements were prepared for the Authority by McGladrey & Pullen, LLP.
+The Board of Directors, at the June 10, 2014 Board meeting, approved the appointment of McGladrey, LLP to act as its auditors for Fiscal Years ended June 30, 2014 through June 30, 2016.
+The audited general purpose financial statements for Fiscal Year ended June 30, 2013 are appended hereto as Appendix A. These financial statements were prepared for the Authority by McGladrey, LLP.